 If a student with a disability (an IEP, a 504 plan, or is identified as or suspected of having a disability) is engaging in disruptive behavior that would normally result in disciplinary action, then the school should follow the normal procedures to address the behaviors, including, as needed, implementing behavioral interventions, conducting an FBA and developing a PBIP, and/or conducting an IEP meeting to address the concerns.
-At six demerits s, Case Manager will initiate parent conference with all teachers to review current interventions and determine if new interventions need to be implemented.
-In some cases, the behavior may be so severe as to warrant being referred to the IAC before these interventions are completed.
-However, prior to referring any student with a disability (an IEP, a 504 plan, or is identified as or suspected of having a disability) to the IAC for consideration of probation or recommending dismissal for a student-related infraction from a fundamental school, the school must conduct a manifestation determination review regarding the student- related act(s) that lead to the IAC referral for probation or dismissal to determine whether such student- related act or acts were a manifestation of the student's disability.
+At six demerits, Case Manager will initiate parent conference with all teachers to review current interventions and determine if new interventions need to be implemented.
+In some cases, the behavior may be so severe as to warrant a manifestation determination before these interventions are completed before being referred to the IAC.

+Prior to referring any student with a disability (an IEP, a 504 plan, or is identified as or suspected of having a disability) to the IAC for consideration of probation or recommending dismissal for a student-related infraction from a fundamental school, the school must conduct a manifestation determination review regarding the student- related act(s) that lead to the IAC referral for probation or dismissal to determine whether such student- related act or acts were a manifestation of the student's disability.

 If the student-related act or acts are determined to be a manifestation of the student's disability, then appropriate interventions must be implemented by the school-based team.
 Students should not continue to receive infractions for the same behavior that has previously been determined to be a manifestation of the student's disability.
-No student with a disability will be placed on probation or dismissed from a fundamental school for a student-related act(s) that were a manifestation of the student's disability, although such students may be placed on probation or dismissed if such student-related act or acts were not a manifestation of the student's disability.
+No student with a disability will be placed on probation or dismissed from a fundamental school for student-related act(s) that were a manifestation of the student's disability, although such students may be placed on probation or dismissed if such student-related act or acts were not a manifestation of the student's disability.

 If the student-related act or acts are determined to not be a manifestation of the student's disability, then the student is referred to the IAC.
 Should the student be placed on probation and violate that probation, an additional manifestation determination review is required prior to recommending the student for program dismissal.
 If a student with a disability is being considered for referral to the IAC or removal from the program as a result of parental non-compliance, a manifestation determination review is not required.

 The principal, who is not a committee member, selects the members of the IAC.
-The IAC shall be composed of a minimum of three teachers (selected with faculty input) or other school personnel and three parents (selected with SAC, PTSA and PTA chair input).
+The IAC shall be composed of a minimum of three three to five teachers (selected with faculty input) or other school personnel (selected with faculty input).
+Committee members must include teachers who do not have the student on their roster and three parents (selected with SAC, PTSA and PTA chair input).
 Efforts will be made to have a community representative.
 A majority of the members must be present to conduct the meeting and render a recommendation.
 The Intervention and Appeal Committee members will serve a renewable one-year term.

 The committee will meet on a regular, predetermined basis or when requested by the principal/designee.
 Though not a member of the committee, the principal will be available to answer questions and participate in deliberation but will not vote.
 In addition, at the middle or high school-level the assistant principal, guidance counselor, grade-level team leader or case manager may be available to answer questions.
-Only the committee members will vote.
-Decisions will be based on majority vote.
+Only the committee members will vote on the recommended action.
+Recommendation action decisions will be based on majority vote and given to the principal.
 The proceedings will be held in strict confidence.